yoofyoof/cbh-take-home-project/Ticket_Breakdown.md

 ## Your Breakdown Here
 ticket1:
-Create a new database table that saves custom ids and the facility id that corresponds to it or add a colulumn in existing database table to save the custom ids.
+Create a new database table that saves custom ids and the facility id that corresponds to it or add a column in existing database table to save the custom ids.
 This ticket mostly requires mostly high level design effort.
 How we design to store the data now will have a long term effort down the stream in future and we should discuss with database team for consultation and this should take 1wk.